PM sad for tweet by 22-yr-old woman, but not for flood-hit people in Assam: Priyanka | Politics

 Vadra pointed out the BJP's promises of 2016 such as 25 lakh jobs, protection of culture, implementation of Assam Accord and minimum wages to tea gardens, and alleged that none of these have been fulfilled.

+Vadra said that three lakh government jobs are lying vacant at present, while there are 40 lakh unemployed youths in Assam.

-Continuing her tirade against Modi, she said, ''The PM also said Congress insulted Assamese culture and people won't forgive us.
+Continuing her tirade against Modi, she said, ''The PM also said the Congress insulted Assamese culture and people won't forgive us.
 Now, is it not an insult to former CM Tarun Gogoi, who is no more today?
 Gogoi lived for Assam and worked for people till his last breath.''
-She also slammed Uttar Pradesh Chief Minister Yogi Adityanath for allegedly insulting 15th-16th century Vaishnavite scholar Srimanta Sankardeva by stating that he fought against infiltrators.
+She also slammed Uttar Pradesh Chief Minister Yogi Adityanath for allegedly insulting 15th-16th century Vaishnavite scholar Srimanta Sankardeva by stating that he drew attention towards infiltration.

-Vadra alleged the BJP's sole aim is to ''hand over'' prime properties of Assam to Modi's 2-3 close businessmen friends.
+Vadra alleged the BJP's sole aim is to ''hand over'' prime properties, including land near Kaziranga National Park, the state electricity board, Numaligarh Refinery and ONGC, to Modi's 2-3 close businessmen friends.

-''The BJP wanted to hand over farmers' land in Nagaon to a corporate body.
+''The BJP wanted to hand over farmers land in Nagaon to a corporate.
 When protests took place, a pregnant woman was attacked and farmers were jailed.
-They also brought an ordinance to sell land to anyone from outside without any permission,'' she said.
+They also brought an ordinance to sell land to anyone from outside without any permission,'' she added.

+The AICC general secretary also slammed the ruling party for ''giving'' two black panthers of Assam to the ''son of his (Modi's) businessman friend'', a reference to shifting of the two animals from Guwahati Zoo to a private zoo owned by industrialist Mukesh Ambani's son in Gujarat.

-Assam has huge unemployment problem, while several big scams have surfaced in the last five years, she alleged.
+Vadra said Assam has a huge unemployment problem, while several big scams have surfaced in the last five years.

-''How can you trust the BJP?
+''How can you trust them (BJP)?
 You have seen what you have got in five years.
 Tarun Gogoi might have committed some mistakes, but he never cheated you.
 He did not bring the CAA and attacked your culture and identity,'' she added.

+Vadra also alleged that the BJP government is running syndicates in every item and ''destroyed'' the state instead of progress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)